 Longman Appointed Associate Dean for Academic Affairs

-Timothy Longman, Professor of International Relations and Political Science and Boston University’s Frederick S. Pardee School of Global Studies and Director of the Institute on Culture, Religion and World Affairs (CURA), has been appointed Associate Dean for Academic Affairs at the Pardee School.
+Timothy Longman, Professor of International Relations and Political Science at Boston University’s Frederick S. Pardee School of Global Studies and Director of the Institute on Culture, Religion and World Affairs (CURA), has been appointed Associate Dean for Academic Affairs at the Pardee School.
 He will begin serving in this role effective August 15, 2022.

 Speaking on his appointment, Longman stated, “I’m honored to take on this position, and I look forward to working closely with the Pardee faculty and staff.
 I’m humbled to be stepping into a post that Bill Grimes so ably occupied for so many years, and I hope that I can build on his excellent work.
 With new leadership in the school, we have a great opportunity to continue to raise the profile of the school and find innovative new directions for our community.”